simeonveldstra/prospero-c/README.md

 compiler about it, just give it -O3 or -Ofast and let it think that it thought of this great optimization opportunity all on its own.
 Worked like a charm:
 <img src="screenshots/machine-dominates-python-with-SIMD.png" alt="With SIMD, 14.12 seconds">
-It's close to the numpy result, 15% faster.
+It's pretty close to the numpy result, 15% faster.

 So there you have it, you can replace the important bits with C and still realize a speedup over Python.
 Is all that code (and a buffer overflow